Technology Requirements for Online Classes

 - Android tablets (Nexus 7, etc.)

 - Microsoft Surface RT

-Note: We do not proctor computers running within virtual machines.
+Note: ProctorU will not proctor computers running within virtual machines.
 If you are running within a virtual machine when you connect with us, you will be asked to exit your virtual machine and reconnect using your host operating system to take your test.